Tebs-Lab/apis-in-python-4-session/02-HTTP-fundamentals-and-REST/03e-github-api-exercise.md

     * Print the title, username of the user who opened it, and when it was created
     * Sometimes there may be so many results that they are 'paginated'.
 Just use whatever is returned, in the first response.
 For **bonus points**, fetch all the additional pages.

+* Small warning: everything labeled as **bonus points** (and especially the commit message for each branch) will require many more requests per run of your script, which may trigger Github's rate limiting.
+I suggest you complete all non-bonus features first.

 ## Some Tips